Dennis Sørensen

-Dennis Dechmann Sørensen (sometimes Sörensen) (born 24 May 1981 in Herlev) is a retired Danish professional footballer.
+Dennis Dechmann Sørensen (sometimes Sörensen) (born 24 May 1981 in Herlev) is a Danish retired professional footballer.

 Career

 From 2000 to 2003, he played 23 games and scored two goals for the Denmark national under-21 football team.
 He started his senior career for Farum BK (later known as FC Nordsjælland) in 1999, before moving to FC Midtjylland in 2004.
 In 2007, he moved to FC Energie Cottbus where he played 128 matches and scored 15 goals, before returning to Denmark in 2013, to play for FC Vestsjælland.
 He played his first game for FCV against Brøndby IF on 21 July 2013.
 Sørensen scored a goal and the game ended 1–1.

-Sørensen had his first cap for the Danish national football team on 11 October 2006 vs. Liechtenstein.
+Sørensen had his first cap for the Denmark national football team on 11 October 2006 vs. Liechtenstein.